- new paper: Mapping patterns on numerical and categorical maps

 Note: GTB and GWB include MSPA (Morphological Spatial Pattern Analysis), a customized sequence of mathematical morphological operators targeted at the description of the geometry and connectivity of the image components.
 The MSPA website provides further information on MSPA features, application examples as well as links to download MSPA-plugins for GIS applications.
 GTB and GWB also include GraySpatCon, providing a series of moving window analysis schemes.
 A separate R-extension for GraySpatCon can be downloaded here.

 - GuidosToolbox is available for free at the following web site: https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/

 - GuidosToolbox reference paper:

-- If you use MSPA in your work then please add the following reference:
+- If you use MSPA in your work, please add the following reference:

 - GuidosToolbox End User License Agreement (EULA)

 - Please also send us a copy of your publication in which this software has been used.

 Key features of version 3.2:

 - Accounting in up to six object size class categories